amora479/website/content/course/bju/content/cps230/lessons/lec1.md

 ![img](/course/bju/content/cps230/images/lec_1_img_1.png)

 * Proprocessor - This phase find preprocessor statements and transforms the program based on the statement.
 These statements always begin a `#` and there are quite a few of them.
 For our purposes, we're only going to consider `#include` which is how libraries are referenced.
 In this case, `#include "stdio.h"` means include C's standard I/O library.
-Note, only references to functions are included, not the actualy functions themselves (this comes later).
+Note, only references to functions are included, not the functions themselves (this comes later).
 * Compiler - This phase converts the transformed program into assembly.
 * Assembler - This phase converts the assembly into an object file.
 * Linker - This is where referenced functions actually get included.
 Generally speaking, another object file containing the functions referenced is inserted into the object file(s) containing your code.